aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/ruby/ruby-programmers-guide/_index.md

 url: /java/ruby-programmers-guide/
 ---

-This section demonstrates different examples of Aspose.Words Java APIs in Ruby using Rjb gem.
+This section shows different examples of Aspose.Words Java APIs in Ruby using Rjb gem.

 It is very helpful for developers who want to use Aspose.Words Java APIs in Ruby.